 Lemons are a hugely popular fruit tree to grow in pots as not only do they evoke memories of sunny summers, but also provide delicate fragrant flowers followed by sweet-scented fruits.
 Lemon trees can also flower and fruit year-round in ideal conditions.

-They can be grown outdoors as a patio plant, in USDA Zones 9 to 11, while you can grow a lemon tree indoors and there are other options to grow citrus inside, where you can bring trees outside from the greenhouse or conservatory for summer until the temperatures start to drop below 50˚F.
+They can be grown outdoors as a patio plant, in USDA Zones 9 to 11, while you can grow a lemon tree indoors and there are other options to grow citrus inside, where you can bring trees outside from the greenhouse or conservatory for summer until the temperatures start to drop below 50˚F - when a potted lemon tree needs to be brought indoors for winter.

 Lemon trees want a long and warm growing season, getting at least 6-8 hours of sunlight a day at temperatures over 68˚F. A Meyer Lemon tree, available at Fast Growing Trees, is a great option for growing in pots, along with the variety Lisbon.